bradfrost/atomic-design/chapter-4.md

 - Device and browser quirks
 - User preferences

-Crucially, jumping into the browser faster kickstarts establishing the patterns for the living, breathing design system.
+Crucially, jumping into the browser faster also kickstarts the creation of the patterns that will make up the living, breathing design system.
 More on this in a bit.

 This is not to say teams must design *entirely* in the browser.
 As with anything, it's about using the right tools at the right time to articulate the right things.
 Once again, Dan Mall has some words of wisdom: